getsops/sops/README.rst

 Motivation
 ----------

+   📝 **A note from the maintainers**

+   This section was written by the original authors of SOPS while they were working at Mozilla.
+It is kept here for historical reasons and to provide technical background on the project.
+It is not necessarily representative of the views of the current maintainers, nor are they currently affiliated with Mozilla.

 Automating the distribution of secrets and credentials to components of an infrastructure is a hard problem.
 We know how to encrypt secrets and share them between humans, but extending that trust to systems is difficult.
 Particularly